 - Legal Specialty Requirement: Students must complete a minimum of 60 quarter units in PA courses.
 Students must fulfil a minimum 15 quarter credits of legal specialty courses at Fremont University. - Meet their financial obligations.
-Students who fail to meet these obligations may have their diploma or degree withheld.

 Fremont University does not require a cumulative final test or examination for the completion of this program.